samadhicsec/threatware-docs/docs/source/create/template.md

 3rd Parties
 :  The 3rd parties that are in-scope for this threat model.
 More than 1 value can be listed, but entries shoudl be `,` or `\n` separated.
 :  A 3rd Party is practically defined as a system not developed by the Team, but that the Team "owns" in the sense that they are responsible for it.
 An example would be a SaaS service that the system being threat modelled depends on and was provisioned by the Team.
 Typically this would NOT include common internal services, or common infrastructure services (whether in the cloud or on-prem) - for instance this field is not meant to capture every AWS/GCP/Azure service used by the system being threat modelled.
-It would be very common for a 3rd Party to be mentioned here if the Team has some kind of operational security responsibility for it, as captured in [](./operations.md#operational-security-table).
+It would be very common for a 3rd Party to be mentioned here if the Team has some kind of operational security responsibility for it, as captured in [](./operations.md#operational-security) Table.

 ## Description